-We are committed to working in partnership with our parents to ensure that high expectations are met in the form of excellent examination results and high
+We are committed to working in partnership with our parents to ensure that high expectations are met in the form of excellent examination results

-St Louis Grammar School Voluntary Grammar Denominational Boys and Girls 11-18 quality extra-curricular experiences.
+St Louis Grammar School Voluntary Grammar Denominational Boys and Girls 11-18 and high quality extra-curricular experiences.
 We value parents' support and recognise the importance of their role in the education and development of their children.
-We provide many opportunities for parental involvement through school Masses, sporting, music and fundraising events.
+We provide opportunities for parental involvement through many events, including school Masses, sporting, music and fundraising events.
 Parents are also actively consulted in the formation and review of school policies.